 3:00 pm, Saturday, April 6, 2019

-The 14th Annual Bluegrass in the Pavilion concert features Doyle Lawson & Quicksilver and Michael Cleveland & Flamekeeper.
-Doors will open at 2:30 pm and bands will take the stage at 3:00 pm for an unforgettable performance of bluegrass music in the Flagler Kenan Pavilion.
+The 14th Annual Bluegrass in the Pavilion concert featured Doyle Lawson & Quicksilver and Michael Cleveland & Flamekeeper for an unforgettable afternoon of bluegrass music.

 Doyle Lawson & Quicksilver